jfwells/wp-united/readme.txt

 = 0.9.2.2 =
 This version fixes a missing phpBB permission if you updated to v0.9.2.1 directly.
 It also improves the template integrator.

+= 0.9.2.3 =
+This version fixes a problem with handling errors from other plugins in v0.9.2.2.
+Please update.